Find a Varicose Veins or Spider Vein Center Near You ~ VeinDirectory.org

 Who interprets the results and how do I get them?

-What are the advantages vs disadvantages of a total body CT scan?
+What are the advantages and disadvantages of a total body CT scan?

 Advantages